Goleta postal facility shootings: Perpetrator

-Background

-Jennifer San Marco was born in Brooklyn, New York, to Frank San Marco (1932-1993) and Jeanette San Marco (nee San Pietro) (b.
-1933).
+Jennifer San Marco (December 6, 1961 – January 30, 2006) was born in Brooklyn, New York, to Frank San Marco and Jeanette San Marco (née San Pietro).
 She went to Edward R. Murrow High School, later attending Brooklyn College.
-She then studied natural resources management at Rutgers University but did not graduate.
-In 1989 San Marco came to California, where after studying she was hired as a guard at medium-security Chuckawalla Valley State Prison in Blythe.
+She studied natural resources management at Rutgers University but did not graduate.
+In 1989 San Marco went to California, where after studying she was hired as a guard at medium-security Chuckawalla Valley State Prison in Blythe.
 She quit two days before her probationary period ended, never giving a reason why, but was described as a good worker.

 San Marco held down a number of jobs, including a dispatcher for the Santa Barbara Police Department in the mid-1990s, a job for which she underwent a background check and psychological evaluation.
 She left the job after several months.
 San Marco then worked at a high school serving lunch before quitting in 2000.
 She eventually bought a condominium and went to work for the Postal Service as a clerk.
 She left on psychological disability following a 2003 incident in which she was pulled out from under a mail-sorting machine and had to be wheeled from her workplace by police in handcuffs.
 San Marco did return briefly, but was again removed from the building due to her erratic behavior and never returned.
-She was held at a Ventura mental hospital for three days in February 2001.
+Police removed San Marco from the postal facility on February 5, 2001 for strange behavior.
+She was placed on a 72 hour involuntary mental health hold at Vista Del Mar Hospital in Ventura.

-In 2004 San Marco's car broke down in Grants, New Mexico.
-She decided to stay and reside there until the shooting.
-In the small town of Grants, San Marco earned a reputation for strange behavior, which included speaking (or sometimes furiously shouting) to herself, ordering food at restaurants and bolting out the door before eating it, stripping naked in public (often in random parking lots), kneeling and praying in random places (often roadsides), talking to an imaginary friend, screaming death threats, yelling profane rap lyrics and making racist comments.
+In 2004 San Marco's car broke down in Grants, New Mexico, where she decided to stay.
+In the small town, San Marco earned a reputation for strange behavior, which included speaking (or sometimes furiously shouting) to herself, ordering food at restaurants and bolting out the door before eating it, stripping naked in public (often in random parking lots), kneeling and praying in random places (often at roadsides), talking to an imaginary friend, screaming death threats, yelling profane rap lyrics and making racist comments.
 She began getting tattoos and showed them to neighbor Jeannie Steen.
 When Steen didn't react, San Marco walked around her in a circle and spat on the ground.